 - Dish Soap

 - 16 Oz container will work best – You can use an empty plastic bottle or a plastic soda bottle.

-HOW TO SET UP HALLOWEEN SCIENCE EXPERIMENT
+HOW TO SET UP AN ELEPHANT TOOTHPASTE EXPERIMENT

 STEP 1.
 Place down a tray first to catch the eruption.
-Then pour 1/2 cup of the hydrogen peroxide liquid into your container or bottle.
+Then pour 1/2 cup of hydrogen peroxide liquid into your container or bottle.

 STEP 2.
 Add about 10-20 drops of food coloring.